 There is not a nationality on earth today or in the history of the world that have not been slaves.
 Slavery was never about skin color, it was about conquest, infrastructure and commerce.
 Muslims were in the past the most prolific in the slave industry, albeit unpopular to point that out.
 It’s even more unpopular to point out that Islam virtually owns the flourishing global slave industry today.

 A question that demands an answer is: “If skin-color profiteers are so offended by slavery, and view America not as the repository of opportunity for all, but rather as a portrait of ill-gotten gain(s) based upon the practice of slavery – why don’t they hate Muslims?”
 And while you ponder that question, following is another that needs addressment.

 Those trading upon skin color as an industry are quick to argue that blacks have been in America for 400 years.
 My question is this: “If blacks have been here that long, why are they no further advanced?”
 Why is it that a person can immigrate here with no money and barely able to speak English, achieve financial security, send their children to colleges/universities, maintain a strong nuclear family, and then repeat the process generation after generation, yet blacks argue they’ve been in America 400 years and still can’t get ahead?
-Are they lying or suffering from self-motivation and bad decisions?
+Are they lying or suffering from a general lack of self-motivation and/or bad decisions?